-At Eden Road we pride ourselves on Sustainability, since Thomas Lefebvre has joined the company 12 months ago we have been doing as much as we can little by little to become as sustainable as possible, for instance we have now banned the use of herbicide across everything with the vision of working our vineyard towards a complete biodynamic philosophy.
+At Eden Road we pride ourselves on Sustainability, since Thomas Lefebvre has joined the company we have been doing as much as we can little by little to become as sustainable as possible, for instance we have now banned the use of herbicide across everything with the vision of working our vineyard towards a complete organic philosophy.

 Our award-winning winemaker Celine Rousseau